lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

 is on a certification request and the Certification Authority policy requires proof-of-possession of the private key, the POP mechanism defined in {{EncryptedandDecryptedPOPControls}} MUST be used.

+When the client generates the SignedData.SignerInfos.SignerInfo.sid field it has two choices issuerAndSerialNumber or subjectKeyIdentifier.
+The client does not yet have a certificate and there cannot fill in the issuerAndSerialNumber and therefore MUST use the subjectKeyIdentifier choice.

 # Acknowledgments
 {:numbered="false"}